VerKnowSys/sofin/README.markdown

 * Sofin requires to be installed or symlinked to system default PATH location (/bin:/usr/bin or similar)
 * Each software bundle includes all dependencies of given software, hence each application requires more disk space than it does with "old fasioned, system wide, shared software".
-* Because every software bundle has own root dir, no ld information about libraries is provided by default by system, so software which uses shared libraries will require to have "LD_LIBRARY_PATH" set for linker.
-  To generate this variable for currently installed software just run sofin with "getshellld" param.
-  To get user side values give it additional param of user name (f.e. sofin getshellld username).
-* To generate "PATH" variable from installed software use "getshellpath" param.
-To get user side values give it additional param of user name (f.e. sofin getshellpath username).
 * Currently only "tar.gz" archives files are cached and supported.
 In case of using different archive type a failure will happen.
 * Currently all software used by current definitions is mirrored on software.verknowsys.com/source